therealabdi2/Eletric_Vessel_Energy_Estimator/README.md

- 3D Printing Management Web App
+ Electric Vessel Energy Estimator Web App

  Note: This was setup in Windows so steps for Linux or Mac might differ and will need to be researched (Sorry)